ooraini/docker-images/README.md

 image_tags:
   - 8
   - 8.5
-enalbe_image_push: yes # Will attempt to push images to the registry
+enable_image_push: yes # Will attempt to push images to the registry
 ```

 ### Commands